rishikksh20/LightSpeech/README.md

 # LightSpeech
 UnOfficial PyTorch implementation of [LightSpeech: Lightweight and Fast Text to Speech with Neural Architecture Search](https://arxiv.org/pdf/2102.04040).
 This repo uses the FastSpeech 2 implementation of Espnet as a base.
 This repo only implements the final version of LightSpeech model not the Neural Architecture Search as mentioned in paper.
+But I am able to compress only 3x (from 27 M to 7.99 M trainable parameters) not 15x.

 ## Requirements :